martinthomson/http2-client-certs/draft-bishop-httpbis-http2-additional-certs.md

 sent on stream zero.
 The `CERTIFICATE_REQUEST` describes the certificate the sender requires to make progress on the stream in question.

-The `CERTIFICATE_NEEDED` frame contains 1 octet, which is the authentication request identifier, `Request-ID`.
+The `CERTIFICATE_NEEDED` frame contains 2 octets, which is the authentication request identifier, `Request-ID`.
 A peer that receives a `CERTIFICATE_NEEDED` of any other length MUST treat this as a stream error of type `PROTOCOL_ERROR`.
 Frames with identical request